High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

 Optimizing the likelihood with respect to the hyperparameters necessitates the use of an efficient gradient-free algorithm.
 In this study, we have employed COBYLA~\cite{COBYLA} from the Python library Scipy, which employs default termination criteria related to the trust region size.
 Since COBYLA is a local search algorithm, we have employed a multi-start technique for enhanced robustness.
 Our models and their implementation can be accessed in the SMT v2.0 toolbox~\cite{SMT2019, saves2023smt}.
 In SMT 2.0\footnote{\url{https://smt.readthedocs.io/en/latest/}}, the default number of starting points for COBYLA is set to 10, distributed evenly.
 We utilize a straightforward noiseless Kriging model with a constant prior.
 It is important to note that the absolute exponential kernel and the squared exponential kernel behave similarly for categorical variables.
 The correlation values range between $2.06e-9$ and $0.999999$ for both continuous and categorical hyperparameters.
 Consequently, we select the constant $\epsilon$ to correspond to a correlation value of $2.06e-9$.
 The DoE are generated through Latin Hypercube Sampling (LHS)~\cite{LHS}, and the validation sets consist of evenly spaced points.

-For Bayesian optimization without constraint, we are using the EGO method of SMT 2.0 with the aforementioned GP models from the same toolbox.
-For Bayesian optimization under constraints, we are using the SEGOMOE method~\cite{bartoli:hal-02149236} with the mean criterion for the metamodels of constraints~\cite{SEGO-UTB}.
+For BO without constraint, we are using the EGO method of SMT 2.0 with the aforementioned GP models from the same toolbox.
+For BO under constraints, we are using the SEGOMOE method~\cite{bartoli:hal-02149236} with the mean criterion for the metamodels of constraints~\cite{SEGO-UTB}.
 We are using the same GP models for both objective and constraints.
 The optimization of the WB2s infill criterion~\cite{bartoli:hal-02149236} is done using SNOPT~\cite{gill2005snopt}.
-To compare Bayesian optimization with, we used a Multi-Objective Evolutionary Algorithm (MOEA)~\cite{Petrowski2017} named the Non-dominated Sorting Genetic Algorithm II (NSGA-II) \cite{nsga2} due to its low configuration effort and high performance.
+To compare BO with, we used a Multi-Objective Evolutionary Algorithm (MOEA)~\cite{Petrowski2017} named the Non-dominated Sorting Genetic Algorithm II (NSGA-II) \cite{nsga2} due to its low configuration effort and high performance.
 The NSGA-II algorithm used is the implementation from the toolbox pymoo~\cite{pymoo} with the default parameters (probability of crossover = 1, eta = 3).
 Pareto fronts are not relevant in our study as we are considering single-objective optimization.
+We note that, although NSGA-II is designed for multi-objective optimization, for the purpose of establishing a baseline reference (for comparison), we have used NSGA-II to solve our mono-objective optimization problem.
+In fact, to the best of our knowledge, NSGA-II is the only open-source optimization solver available for addressing mixed-variable constrained optimization.
+In this paper, all results are obtained using an Intel® Xeon® CPU E5-2650 v4 @ 2.20 GHz core and 128 GB of memory with a Broadwell-generation processor front-end and a compute node of a peak power of 844 GFlops.

+Note that when using KPLS, the GP models built based on the EHH and HH kernels demonstrate comparable performance, with a slight advantage for HH in our numerical tests.
+For this reason, and to enhance the readability of the numerical section, we have decided to report only results on the HH kernel.
+Nevertheless, the method related to the use of KPLS within the EHH kernel (i.e., EHH-PLS) is available in the SMT 2.0 toolbox.